-In February 2000 a very unusual political drama unfolded in Austria.
-The newly elected federal government, led by the reformist People’s Party politician Wolfgang Schüssel, was placed under diplomatic sanctions by the European Union and ostracised from meetings of the European Council.
-The trigger for this unprecedented demarche was the denunciation, behind closed doors, of his own government by Austria’s president, Thomas Klestil.
+In February 2000 an unexpected political drama unfolded in Austria.
+The newly elected federal government, led by the centre-right People’s Party politician Wolfgang Schüssel, was placed under diplomatic sanctions by the European Union and ostracised from meetings of the European Council.
+The trigger for this unprecedented demarche against a fellow EU member state was the secret denunciation by the Austrian president, Thomas Klestil, of his own country’s government.

-The French president, Jacques Chirac, led an aggressive campaign of public vilification of the Austrian government.
-Notwithstanding the stance adopted by France, it soon became apparent that the sanctions against Austria were unworkable and politically embarrassing to the EU.
-WorldPR was deeply involved involved in developing the strategy to resolve this impasse and executing the campaign that resulted in the complete lifting of the EU’s sanctions against Austria.
+The French president, Jacques Chirac, was particularly outspoken and led an aggressive campaign of public vilification of the Austrian government.
+Despite the confrontational stance adopted by France, it soon became apparent that the sanctions against Austria were unworkable and politically embarrassing to the European Union.
+WorldPR was hired by the Austrian foreign minister, Mrs. Benita Ferrero-Waldner, to develop a strategy to resolve the impasse.
+The result was a dynamic, Europe-wide campaign that significantly changed the balance of opinion and ended in the complete lifting of the EU’s sanctions against Austria.

 The European Union Lifts Sanctions Against Austria, The New York Times, 12th September 2000